HL7/dicom-sr/input/pagecontent/background.md

 DICOM® Structured Report (DICOM® SR) is a standard for recording clinical imaging observations made regarding a diagnostic or interventional imaging procedure.
 Imaging Observations are made by humans, such as a sonographer making measurements on recently acquired ultrasound image, a Radiologist recording observations on suspected lesions, or by a machine, such as an automated AI Algorithm providing qualitative and quantitative observations.

 DICOM® SR is widely adopted by Imaging-based devices and IT systems.
 Non-imaging based Healthcare IT Systems, generally, do not support DICOM® SR. Non-imaging healthcare systems support HL7 standards, such as FHIR.
-HL7 has defined Observations as the standardized method for recording clinical observations.
+HL7 has defined the Observation resource as the standardized method for recording clinical observations.
 Bridging the two standards for clinical imaging observations is necessary for interoperability between these type of systems.

 ### Scope